Woodkirk Academy: History

-In mid 2003, Woodkirk completed its Green Block, housing increased English and religious studies classrooms, a social area for years 10 and 11, a new Learning Resource Centre and Library and the new Woollin Hall, named after previous school Chairman of Governors, Jeff Woollin.
-In November 2006 the main hall was refurbished and tiered seating was installed to be used for annual shows and assemblies.

-In March 2007 the schools original administration building was demolished and a new data and administration suite was built to include separate entrances for pupils and visitors and extra space for office staff.
-In July 2008 an external shelter was built for outdoor dining.
-Early 2010 saw the conversion of the school minibus garages into a space used by Sixth Formers; it was used for meetings with the Labour Party representative of Morley and Outwood, Ed Balls, during the 2010 General and Local Elections.
-New areas were also constructed for Year 10 and 11 BTEC students.

-In September 2011 the school officially became an academy, joining Leodis Academies Trust and with a name change to Woodkirk Academy.
+In September 2011 the school became an academy, joining Leodis Academies Trust and with a name change to Woodkirk Academy.

 In the 2010s the new academy saw the replacement of its original tower-chimney.
 This had long been a landmark for the school but no longer fit with regulations, so was replaced with a more energy and fuel-efficient system.

-Throughout the 2010s the original and older school buildings were gradually refurbished and fitted with new windows and grey facade replacing the schools former blue and yellow panelling.
-Part of the former ROSLA block was converted into the Dennis Fisher Sixth Form Centre and divided into three rooms, the canteen, common room, and computer room.
+In the 2010s, part of the former ROSLA block was converted into the Dennis Fisher Sixth Form Centre.
 The lower floors house the five refurbished design technology classrooms.

 In September 2018, Woodkirk celebrated 70 years since its original opening.